 Because it’s so close to the popular campground at Loeb State Park, this trail gets a surprising number of visitors — more than a lot of vastly-more-impressive trails at Jed Smith.

-Take Highway 101 to Brookings, Oregon.
+To get to the trailhead, take Highway 101 to Brookings, Oregon.
 The highway crosses the Chetco River on a large, hard-to-miss bridge.
-Just north of the river, turn (right if you're driving north, left if you're driving south) onto Constitution Way and immediately turn right onto North Bank Chetco River Road, which is a wide, well-maintained road with a double yellow centerline.
+Just north of the river, turn onto Constitution Way and immediately turn right onto North Bank Chetco River Road, which is a wide, well-maintained road with a double yellow centerline.
 Continue for 7.5 miles to reach Loeb State Park.
-A half-mile past the entrance to Loeb State Park and just after the road’s double yellow centerline ends, you'll see a little pullout at the Redwood Nature Trail trailhead.
-Park here.
+A half-mile past the entrance to Loeb State Park and just after the road’s double yellow centerline ends, park in the little pullout at the Redwood Nature Trail trailhead.

 The trail gets off to a great start, climbing gently through a lush little glen.
 Mosses hang from the trees and a creek cascades down a rocky creekbed; in winter this cascade becomes an energetic waterfall.
 Just before you reach a scenic bridge over the cascade, take the trail to your left.
 The trail loops through a relatively mundane forest of tanoak and Douglas-fir growing among huckleberry shrubs.
 This area isn’t as lush as the rest of the trail, and doesn’t have any redwoods.

 As the trail climbs, a few redwoods come into view, then become more numerous.
 The trail passes a flat filled with small, dark-brown redwoods.
 It then enters the most scenic part of the loop, climbing through a ravine with large, light-colored redwoods and (in winter) a rushing creek.
 The trees are tall and straight with light grey bark.
 The groundcover is lush, with abundant redwood sorrel and several different kinds of fern, and there’s a fairly dense understory.